Chicago Public Schools has a new report called the Annual Regional Analysis (ARA).

 Who should go to these meetings?
 Parents of current CPS students, Parents of future CPS students, Educators, LSC Members, Elected Officials, Tax Payers, High School Students, Community Members.
 Anyone who cares about public education and the public good.

 Sadie Stockdale, CPS Director of Strategy, presented the ARA at the Greater Lincoln Park Region meeting on Oct.
-18. Each regional meeting will look at the data for that individual region.
+18 (UPDATE: she also presented at the South Side Region meeting on Nov.
+7.)
+Each regional meeting will look at the data for that individual region.
 (When you click on “Annual Regional Analysis” here, a drop down menu will appear with all the regions.
 You can select your region and review your region’s data before you attend your meeting.)

 CPS Family and Community Engagement in Education (FACE2) and other Central Office staff were also there facilitating small group discussions after CPS presented the ARA.
 When you arrive, you sit at a round table and this is your group during the small group discussion.
 After the discussion, every table has a person report out.